 "There is a giant care gap represented by meals in front of a child... healthy, nutritious meals in front of a child that exists in America during the summer time," Zimmern said in a video promoting the program.

 "A lot of people think about helping out neighbors in need during holidays, when we are already thinking about family and giving, but the time we need the most help is right now, during the summer," said Sasha Hausman, director of philanthropy at the Second Harvest Food Bank of Central Florida.
 Second Harvest is a private nonprofit organization that collects, stores, and distributes donated food.

 During the summer, Second Harvest delivers thousands of meals to "summer break" sites at schools, community centers, and camps where children can receive a hot meal that meets nutritional standards.
 Volunteers around the country fill trays of food, vacuum-seal them, and place them on trailers that then deliver the meals every day.

-Hausman told TODAY Parents that in the past, those meals would have been cereal or sandwiches, but with the help of local restaurants and food drives, the children are eating whole wheat chicken and waffles, whole wheat chicken tacos, turkey hot dogs and fresh fruit and vegetables.
+Hausman told TODAY Parents that in the past, those meals would have been cereal or sandwiches, but with the help of local restaurants and food drives, local children are eating whole wheat chicken and waffles, whole wheat chicken tacos, turkey hot dogs and fresh fruit and vegetables.

-That is in part thanks to food donations from restaurants in the Central Florida area, including those at the Disney and Universal resorts.
 Second Harvest's biggest donor is the Darden family of restaurants, which includes Capital Grille, Bahama Breeze, Seasons 52, and the Olive Garden.

 All 800 Olive Garden restaurants in the country donate food surplus to local food banks — including salmon, steak, and lobster ravioli as well as comfort food staples like lasagna, spaghetti and meatballs, and kid-favorite chicken gnocchi soup.